 # Want: HTTP/2 200

-Step 2: Get 3-10 real backlinks (fastest accelerant)
+Step 2: Get 3-10 real backlinks (the fastest accelerant)

 Not buying links.
-Actually doable:
+Things that actually work:

-Step 3: Flatten internal link structure
+Step 3: Flatten the internal-link structure

 The new-site-specific fix: